 In the not-too-distant past we would all have agreed that sex trafficking is human trafficking for the purpose of sexual exploitation.
 Rightly defined and understood it’s a form of modern slavery, whereby victims are non-consensually forced into sexual acts, usually after some form of inescapable coercion or abduction.
 Perpetrators of the crime were called sex traffickers and their victims were often drugged and guarded to prevent escape.
 In a nutshell, to traffic was to force, and to be forced made one a victim.
 For nearly two years we’ve been bombarded with a constant barrage of stories about trafficking, pedophilia, rape and the repeated molestation of children, with assurance all along that there were mounds of irrefutable evidence that would all be presented in court.
 But in this era of redefining terms for the purpose of redefining truth, nothing is what it seems.

 Fast forward one murder and a flimsy conviction later and what we actually ended up with was a lascivious, middle-aged rich guy and his pitiable (but constant) female companion propositioning more-than-willing high schoolers to participate in the torrid sexual escapades of not only themselves, but their friends and associates.
 As disgusting as this is it doesn’t fit the narrative- not even close.
 The few pictures in circulation reveal the smiling faces of physically mature young women enthusiastically partying and having a grand ole time.
 There is no evidence of being forced, trapped, or held against the will.
-On the contrary, and per Epstein’s request most of the young women eagerly recruited their friends and anyone else who might be interested in this very lucrative gig and this fact alone should’ve raised a major red flag with anyone following this story.
-But much like Minneapolis and the so-called deadly virus, I’m finding that people in general are (at best) inexcusably gullible, or (at worst) under some form of the mass psychosis that has spread across the land.
+On the contrary (and per Epstein’s request) most of the young women eagerly recruited their friends and anyone else who might be interested in this very lucrative gig.
+This fact alone should’ve raised a major red flag with anyone following this story but much like Minneapolis and the so-called deadly virus, I’m finding that people in general are (at best) inexcusably gullible, or (at worst) under some form of the mass psychosis that has spread across the land.
 Either way, it’s inexcusable.

 (For the record, the testimony of former prostitutes who are about to cash in on the biggest payday of their lives is not reliable evidence.)